johan162/bayescalc/README.md

 ## Quick Start

 Load the classical counterintuitive medical test example.
-The test is for a disease that 1% of the population has, (i.e. `P(Sickness) = 0.01`, also known as the prevalence of the disease)
+The test is for a disease that 1% of the population has, (i.e. `P(Sickness) = 0.01`, (also known as the prevalence)

 The test have:
 - 95% sensitivity = probabiity that it detects a disease when the disese is present, i.e. `P(Test|Sickness) = 0.95` (true positive)
 - 94% specificity, i.e. 100-94=6% probability that it gives a false positive when the disease is absent, i.e. `P(Test|~Sickness) = 0.06` (false positive)

-Then the question is; If you get a test and the test indicates you have the disease, what is the probability that you actually have the disease?
+Then the question is; If you get a test result that indicates you have the disease, what is the probability that you actually have the disease?
+A common (but wrong!) answer is "95%".

 ```bash